person touching screen, heart with line chart

 Jacob PenglaseJacob Penglase | San Diego State University

-Jacob Penglase is an Assistant Professor in the Department of Economics.
+Jacob Penglase is an Associate Professor in the Department of Economics.
 He holds a Ph.D. in economics from Boston College.
 Prior to joining SDSU, he was a postdoctoral researcher at the University of Bordeaux and an associate economist at Analysis Group.
 His research focuses on measuring poverty and individual well-being.
 His past work has examined consumption inequality among children in the context of child fostering in Malawi.
 More recent research studied the relationship between poverty and household size in Bangladesh.
-His work has appeared in Economic Development and Cultural Change.
+His work has appeared in Economic Journal, Journal of Public Economics, Journal of Economic Behavior and Organization, and Economic Development and Cultural Change.

 Faculty Affiliates